List of automobiles notable for negative reception: Renault Vel Satis (2002–09)

 Renault's other effort to tap into the luxury market was a more conventional, but still oddly designed, four-door hatchback limousine called Vel Satis.
 It received some praise for its high level of comfort, but its road-handling was considered poor and its design was often ridiculed, as designer Patrick Le Quément was primarily interested in presence rather than elegance.
 AOL ranked it the 9th worst car of the 2000s, saying, "the French company was off to a loser from the off thanks to the Vel Satis's ugly looks and driving dynamics that were way off the pace.
 The most distinctive but unattractive design features include the large front headlight units and bloated rear styling."
 The Oxford Mail included it in its "The worst cars Evah!" series, saying that it, "looked like a cartoon with a radiator shaped like a gaping tooth-filled mouth.
 All it needed was a Gauloises cigarette wedged on one side and the image would have been complete.
 Even the French thought Renault had gone mad and sales were disastrous.
 Instead of being sexy and sophisticated, it was seen as fat and ugly."

 Autocar.co.uk included it in the article on "The worst cars of the decade", commenting, "Lumpy looks and a lumpy ride, for both the occupants and its maker."
 Jalopnik said, "What's the worst French car ever?
 Obviously, it's the Renault Vel Satis, an overpriced, under-luxurious stinkbomb that beat Toyota to the uncontrolled-acceleration issue by about five years.
 Worse than that, it was completely charmless, and charm is usually a French car's saving grace."
-The car got a facelift in 2005, when Renault stopped making the right-hand-drive version.
+The car received a facelift in 2005, when Renault stopped making the right-hand-drive version.
 The revised model continued until 2009.
 It did not have a direct successor, leaving Renault without an executive car until the 2010 release of the Renault Latitude.